Chan Ah Chee: Life and family

 Ah Chee had five children, all of whom were born in Auckland.
 The first two children died at birth, Williiam Ah Chee (Chan Wah Fook) born in 1889, Clement Ah Chee (Chan Wah Dong) born in 1892 and Arthur Ah Chee (Chan Wah Ying) born in 1895.
 His grandson (son of Clement Ah Chee and May Yuk Doo) was Tommy Ah Chee, creator of New Zealand supermarket chain, Foodtown and fast-food restaurant, Georgie Pie.

 He and his family lived in Parnell, where they grew a market garden, known as Kong Foong Yuen (江风园) which translates to Garden of Prosperity.

-Ah Chee retired in 1914, and left New Zealand with his wife for Canton (present-day Guangdong) in 1920.
+Ah Chee retired in 1914, and left New Zealand with his wife for Guangdong in 1920.
 He lived in China until his death in 1930.